Neraud/home-server/docs/Vagrant.md

 `master-test-1` is also used as the ansible controller.

+You can use a local configuration `Vagrantconfig.local.yaml` not tracked in git to change those settings without change the `Vagrantconfig.yaml` itself.

 ## NAS

 To simulate a NAS, NFS Server is installed on `master-test-1` and exports the content of `/opt/mock_nas` to other hosts as NFS shares.